 The invasive species of earthworm called the jumping worm reported from the eastern U.S. and neighboring states has been confirmed in Iowa.
-So far, we have received reports from nine Iowa counties.
+So far, we have received reports from ten Iowa counties.
 We assume jumping worms are much more widely spread than reports indicate.

 Jumping worms are among the approximately 6,000 species of terrestrial earthworms in the world.
 Jumping worms (Amynthas spp.) are also known as crazy worms or snake worms, names that describe their wild movement.
 They violently writhe and squirm when disturbed and move more like a snake than an earthworm.
 Watch the activity in this YouTube video.

 Jumping worms originated from East Asia and are believed to have arrived in North America with potted plants, nursery stock or soil.
 They have been in the southeastern U.S. for many years, including in the Great Smoky Mountains.
 They were confirmed in the neighboring states of Wisconsin in 2013 and Illinois in 2015.

 Jumping worm is most identifiable by its vigorous wriggling and thrashing behavior when picked up or disturbed.
 They are 3 to 5 inches long (some up to 7 inches in length) and dark brown to gray in color rather than reddish-brown.
 They are darker and smoother than our usual earthworms such as nightcrawlers (Lumbricus terrestris) and garden worms.
 Jumping worms have a milky-white and smooth narrow band (clitellum) that surrounds the entire circumference of the body.
 Other earthworm species have a raised clitellum.